wirelessjava2002/personal-assistant/README.md

 ## Running the Application

-Save your changes and run your application in the Gitpod terminal:
+Save the changes and run your application in the Gitpod terminal:

 ```bash
 python app.py